Skip to main content

 • user actions

-uploads take time, which means they overlap with app switching, screen lock, app suspension and more. if the uploads only work when the app is forgrounded, they are not gonna cut it. which makes background execution a core requirement.
+uploads take time, which means they overlap with app switching, screen lock, app suspension, and more. if the uploads only work when the app is foregrounded, they are not gonna cut it. that makes background execution a core requirement.

-on android a foreground notification service helps to run the dart engine while is app is in the background and not killed due to this we dont have to create a separate native service for this so the orchestration layer stays in dart.
+on android, a foreground notification service helps run the dart engine while the app is in the background and not killed. because of this, we don't have to create a separate native service — the orchestration layer stays in dart.

-native stuff is used for content uri access and reading the files, whereas for the foreground notifications we use the local notification package.
+native code is only used for content uri access and reading files; for the foreground notification we use the local notification package.

 ios works very differently.
 To actually enable background upload capabilities, we have to go fully native and use URLSession.

-this is because when the app is even backgrounded on ios the os gives you a grace period of about 30 seconds to start a background task but then the app is essentially killed for our purposes.
+when the app is even backgrounded on ios, the os gives you a grace period of about 30 seconds, but then the app is essentially killed for our purposes.

-on ios flutter acts as the orchestration layer, native code is the actual execution engine and the os handles scheduling and persistence. what this actually means is that the uploads keep on working even when the app is completely killed.
+on ios, flutter acts as the orchestration layer, native code is the actual execution engine, and the os handles scheduling and persistence. uploads keep working even when the app is completely killed.

 file access: why reading the file is not trivial

-this is one of the parts which sounds boring but sure is critical cause how you actually read the file matters more than you think. loading a 20 gig file in memory doesnt actually make sense at all.
+this is one of the parts that sounds boring but is actually critical, because how you actually read the file matters more than you think. loading a 20 GB file into memory makes no sense at all.

-content uris are not real paths so for chunk uploads
+content uris are not real paths, so for chunk uploads we:

-this is why we end up using the native code here.
+this is why we end up using native code here.

-ios is even stricter, if a file comes from outside your app, you don’t actually own it. you need security scoped access to the file.
+ios is even stricter. if a file comes from outside your app, you don't actually own it. you need security-scoped access to the file, which means:

 • that permission has to be persisted